-So as I was pondering these events, it came to me that: at least in a short term period of inability to care for your home and activities of daily living, your family, friends, and neighbors who love you will gladly help you in your time of need.
-The key word here is love.
+So as I was pondering these events, it occurred to me that: at least in a short term period of inability to care for your home and activities of daily living, your family, friends, and neighbors who love you will gladly help you in your time of need.
+The key word here is: love.

 Sure things may be inconvenient for them or cause some sacrifices in their lives.
 But they choose to help because they love you.
 Gifts of love are not to be taken lightly.
 So stop worrying about short term dependence on the love, help and gifts of others.
 It is not something to worry about.